giampaolo/psutil/docs/index.rst

      The service name.
 This string is how a service is referenced and can be passed to :func:`win_service_get` to get a new :class:`WindowsService` instance.
-The return value is cached on instantiation.

   .. method:: display_name()

      The service display name.
-The return value is cached on instantiation.
+The value is cached when this class is instantiated.

   .. method:: binpath()